edgexfoundry/edgex-docs/docs_src/design/adr/0005-Service-Self-Config.md

   1) call on Consul and check the root in Consul to see if it is already populated with configuration information provided by the service.
 If so, the service will load and use the Consul provided configuration for that service.
   2) If the root in Consul is not populated with configuration information provided by the service, the service will read the local configuration file and populate Consul with the configuration contents in that file.

-NOTE:  As the services now self seed and the profile allows for the appropriate seeding to occur in the service itself, it will no longer be necessary to have a Docker configuration file in each of the service directories (example:  https://github.com/edgexfoundry/edgex-go/blob/master/cmd/core-data/res/docker/configuration.toml).
+NOTE:  As the services now self seed and deployment specific changes can be made via environment overrides, it will no longer be necessary to have a Docker configuration file in each of the service directories (example:  https://github.com/edgexfoundry/edgex-go/blob/master/cmd/core-data/res/docker/configuration.toml).
 See Consequences below.

 ### Overrides
 Environmental variables override configuration or op param values in the following ways